 Han-Kyun Rho is Full Professor for Collective Action, Compliance, and (private sector) Anti-Corruption at IACA.
 An international expert in business ethics and management systems, Prof. Rho was previously Associate Professor in the College of Business Administration at Kookmin University in the Republic of Korea.
 He has a PhD in Management Studies and an MPhil in Development Studies from Cambridge University (UK).
 Before embarking on his academic career he worked for more than a decade at the Republic of Korea’s Ministry of Trade, Industry and Energy in various economic and business-related roles.

-Jongsam Yang is Academic Advisor to Programmes and Activities at IACA and seconded staff member from the Anti-Corruption and Civil Rights Commission of the Republic of Korea (ACRC).
-Before his secondment, he was Senior Director and led several departments including institutional improvement for preventing corruption, and whistle-blower protection.
+Jaesik Suh is a Senior Academic Expert at IACA on secondment from the Anti-Corruption and Civil Rights Commission (ACRC) of the Republic of Korea.
+Before being seconded he was a senior director at the ACRC and led several departments including institutional improvement for preventing corruption, and whistle-blower protection.
 He previously worked for Seoul Metropolitan city in various departments.
-Mr. Suh obtained his Master’s degree in Public Administration from the Seoul National University of Korea and gained his LL.M at the Indiana University, USA.
+Mr. Suh obtained his Master’s degree in Public Administration from the Seoul National University of Korea and gained another master’s in International Development Policy at Duke University.

 Abhishek Bharti is a member of IACA’s academic team in the Compliance and Collective Action Department and has wide-ranging experience in ethics and compliance.
 Previously, he served as Compliance Counsel with General Electric Corporation, Glaxo SmithKline and TE Connectivity in India.
 He has also served as a judicial clerk at the Supreme Court of India.
 Abhishek has published articles in leading Indian journals on topics such as taxation law, labour regulations, and corporate ethics.
 In addition, he has worked as a pro bono lecturer at Bangalore University’s legal studies Institute.
 He holds an LL.M. in International Law from the Fletcher School of Law and Diplomacy, and a B.A.
 LL.B.
 (Honours) from the National Law School of India University, Bangalore.